Connecting communities

 Presenting partner:

 An evening of family fun!
-There is fun for everyone including a family zone with kids’ entertainment and activities at Civic Square, activities for all ages along Central Boulevard, along with food, music, dance, artists and free live performances in Central Park.
+There is something for everyone including a family zone with kids’ entertainment and activities at Civic Square, activities for all ages along Central Boulevard, food trucks, music, dance and live concert performances in Central Park.
 The event starts at 6:30 pm and ends with fireworks finale in Central Park at 10:15 pm.
 The event will finish at approximately 10:30 pm.

 With two nearby SkyTrain stations (Patterson and Metrotown) and bus loop at Metrotown, there are plenty of ways to get to the festival.
 You are encouraged to take transit, cycle or walk, and please leave your pets at home.